nadialathan/J296/README.md

 This decline is even steeper between 2021 and 2022, **where annual crashes fell by 20%.**, denoting a pattern that's in stark contrast with the rest of state, as total crashes fell by roughly 6% within the same time frame across California per the [UC Berkeley Transportation Injury Mapping System](https://tims.berkeley.edu/covid19.php).

-Although there aren't clear explanations for why this is the case – and is something I would like to further explore with the sources I have identified – the city has allocated numerous resources towards alternative modes of transportation in the last four years which may partially explain the consistent fall in crashes.
+Although there aren't clear explanations for why this is the case – and is something I would like to explore further with the sources I have identified – the city has allocated numerous resources towards alternative modes of transportation in the last four years which may partially explain the consistent fall in crashes.

 The Department of Transportation has introduced bike share and EV carshare services (both to varying degress of success – the former which was phased out in 2021 but has since returned) all within the last four years, and expansive projects to improve high-injury corridors such as San Pablo Avenue have been in development for even longer.
-The precise driving force behind these trends remains to be further investigated.
+The precise driving force behind these trends remains to be further investigated, however.

 ## Data analysis